lbrndnr/ImagePickerSheetController/README.md

 ## Requirements
-ImagePickerSheet is written in Swift and links agains `Photos.framework`.
+ImagePickerSheet is written in Swift and links against `Photos.framework`.
 It therefore requires iOS 8 or later.

 ## License
 ImagePickerSheet is licensed under the [MIT License](http://opensource.org/licenses/mit-license.php).